mikewebbtech/mikewebbtech-hugo/README.md

 - [x] Implement _tags_ and \*tag-name\* list page using terms list template and style
 - [x] Add metadata to list page items (in layout/\_default/list.html template)
 - [x] Add metadata to article page head (created in layout/page/single.html template)
+- [x] Separate article files out to own git repo and embed back as submodule
+- [x] Implement "**Series**" list feature and style using categories term template as guide.
+- [x] Add pagination to **Series** articles.
+- [x] Create list of member articles to series article pages.
+- [x] Automate blank article creation with front matter (not Hugo built in method)
+- [x] Automate git repo and submodule update and push process
+- [x] Host site on GitHub for development using actions (update: really half done. revist)
+- [] Host site on GiHub using actions in hugo code base repo (a hugo action?)
+- [x] ~~Implement breadcrumbs feature across site.~~ (note: no longer using)
+- [] Use shortcodes to open external links in new tab or window (html \_blank)
+- [] implement embedding images using markdown notation and shortcodes.